MollySQuinn/mollysquinn.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in Computer Science at University College Dublin with background in Experimental Psychology at the University of South Florida St. Petersburg.
+PhD Candidate in Computer Science at University College Dublin with background in Experimental Psychology.
+Studying how people predict and explain unexpected events with an eye on creating better explanations for AI.
+Native Floridian staying warm in Dublin, IE.

-## Publications
-* Quinn, M. S., Campbell, K., & Keane, M. T. (Under review).
-Do We “Fear for the Worst” or “Hope for the Best” in Thinking About the Unexpected?: Factors Affecting the Valence of Unexpected Outcomes Reported for Everyday Scenarios.
-* Quinn, M. S., Campbell, K., & Keane, M. T. (2019).
-The Unexpected Unexpected and the Expected Unexpected: How People's Conception of the Unexpected is Not That Unexpected.
-In _The 41st Annual Conference of the Cognitive Science Society (COGSCI’19)_, Montreal, Canada, 24-27 July 2019.[arXiv preprint arXiv:1905.08063.](https://arxiv.org/abs/1905.08063)

 ## Reproducable Work and Data Repositories
-Do We “Fear for the Worst” or “Hope for the Best” in Thinking About the Unexpected?: Factors Affecting the Valence of Unexpected Outcomes Reported for Everyday Scenarios. [data and analysis](https://data.mendeley.com/datasets/kkt999sn7b/1)
+Three Datasets Reporting Unexpected Events for Everyday Scenarios.
+[Mendeley data and analysis repository.](https://data.mendeley.com/datasets/kkt999sn7b/1)

 ## White Papers